Zoe Financial: Zoe Wealth Reveals Latest Features Aimed at Transforming Wealth Management

-NEW YORK, NY / ACCESSWIRE / November 14, 2024 / Zoe Financial, a robust digital wealth platform enabling RIAs to outsource operations and grow efficiently without increasing costs, is proud to share groundbreaking outcomes positioning the Zoe Wealth Platform as a growth engine for advisory firms.
+NEW YORK, NY / ACCESSWIRE / November 18, 2024 / Zoe Financial, a modern wealth platform enabling RIAs to scale efficiently, is proud to share an exciting new solution.
 With tax-aware investment solutions, Zoe allows advisors to provide an outstanding client experience and manage a growing volume of mass-affluent accounts without expanding headcount.

 "From the start, we've listened carefully to feedback from advisors and clients," said Andres Garcia-Amaya, CFA, Zoe's Founder & CEO.
-"By combining that insight with 50+ years of experience from our team, we're developing a scalable solution benefiting both sides: a wider range of clients gains access to investment management, while advisors enjoy streamlined, sustainable growth."
+"We're developing a scalable solution for a wider range of clients to gain access to investment management through their planning-centric advisors."

 Tax-Efficient Rebalancer for Portfolio Optimization

-This feature optimizes asset allocations to keep client portfolios aligned with goals, risk profiles, and changing market conditions without additional workload for advisors.
-Integrated tax-loss harvesting minimizes tax liabilities, enhancing after-tax returns and optimizing portfolio performance.
+This feature optimizes asset allocation to keep client portfolios aligned with goals, risk profiles, and changing market conditions without additional workload for advisors.
+Integrated tax-loss harvesting minimizes tax liabilities, enhancing after-tax returns and optimizing portfolios.

 Fractional Trading Expands Access to Diversified Portfolios